 Returning home, I walked across the yard to their place.
 The boys were out on the porch, turning the well worn pages of a weathered comic.
 Their backs turned to me, against the railing.

 “What’s this one say?”
 Dixon asked, pointing to the page.

 “Says he doesn’t feel pain.
 He is pain.”
 Lincoln read, “says ‘I know it at a molecular level.’
 Pulls at his atoms and sings to him in an alphabet of fear.”

 Dixon is 8.
 Lincoln is older but he’s still only 10.
 Where did they find this thing?
-I began to worry about the level of supervision Jenny had here.
+I began to worry about the level of supervision Jenny was getting here.

-“Hey boys,” I began.
-They didn’t hear me approach and they both jumped.
+“Hey boys,” I began, and they both jumped.
+Neither heard me come up behind them.
+I mounted the flagstone steps up to the wooden front porch.
 “Your mom and dad inside with Jenny?”

 “They’re at the hospital.”
 Dixon said.
 “Mom said the baby’s coming and they both ran out of here real fast.”
-He followed making a noise like a car peeling out.
+He followed this with a sound effect, like a car peeling out and driving off.
 I glanced at the driveway noticing the fresh black from the tires.